 - P92 - what the P92 lacks in stopping power it more than makes up for in accuracy.

 - P1911 - this pistol takes .45 ACP rounds, which makes it lethal up close but nearly useless at range.

 - Crossbow - you can score one-hit kills with the crossbow provided they’re not wearing a decent helmet.

-- M249 - if you need to lay down lots of bullet than the M249 is ideal, which is why it’s so popular in Squad matchmaking.
-It’s also very difficult to find, and can’t be used with any subtlety.
+- M249 - if you need to lay down lots of bullets then the M249 is ideal, which is why it’s so popular in Squad matchmaking.
+It’s also very difficult to find and can’t be used with any subtlety.